Cindyalifia/Classification_Of_Shapes/README.md

 - matplotlib version 2.2.0

 ### Introduction
-In this project, I make some classification to classify shape there are circles, squares, and triangles.
-I use keras library and some other library.
+In this project, I make some classification to classify shapes there are circles, squares, or triangles.
+I use Keras library and some other library.
 In this project I also make some prediction after I train my program on file 'train.py', and the result to predict new image on file 'detect.py'.

 ### How to run
 #### Training